Configure a point-to-site VPN connection to a VNet using multiple authentication types: Azure portal

 Select Review + create to run validation.

-Once validation passes, select Create to deploy the VPN gateway.
+After validation passes, select Create to deploy the VPN gateway.

 You can see the deployment status on the Overview page for your gateway.
 A gateway can often take 45 minutes or more to fully create and deploy.
 After the gateway is created, you can view the IP address that has been assigned to it by looking at the virtual network in the portal.
 The gateway appears as a connected device.